St. Augustine Pirate Museum: The Real and the Imagined

-For history buffs, there is a circa 1710 blunderbuss.
+For history buffs, there's a circa 1710 blunderbuss.
 For popular culture fans, there's Jack Sparrow's sword.

 At the Pirate Museum in downtown St. Augustine, you can stand on the deck of a replicated pirate ship, light a reproduction of a cannon and feel the simulated blast reverberate beneath your feet.